Biraj2004/intel-optane-ssd-disable/README.md

 - The binary renaming of ACPI is not covered here.

-  > [!IMPORTANT]
-  >
+  > ⚠️ **IMPORTANT**
-  > If your original DSDT table has a _DSM method already defined for that device, then you need to change the original _DSM method to XDSM or other first using the binary rename method, otherwise two duplicate methods are not allowed!
+  > If your original DSDT table has a `_DSM` method already defined for that device, then you need to change the original `_DSM` method to `XDSM` or something else using the binary rename method first — otherwise, two duplicate methods are not allowed!

   <img src="https://i.postimg.cc/jSZxGx7N/20-July-03-56-18-PM-vlc.jpg" alt="dsl to aml;" />